Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 September 2024 21.25.04 UTC
+- WIB: Jumat, 20 September 2024 22.25.39 UTC
-- WITA: Jumat, 20 September 2024 22.25.04 UTC
+- WITA: Jumat, 20 September 2024 23.25.39 UTC
-- WIT: Jumat, 20 September 2024 23.25.04 UTC
+- WIT: Sabtu, 21 September 2024 00.25.39 UTC

 Kutipan Inspiratif:
-"Friendship is not finding gold or silver among the rocks of life.
-It is accepting each other as coal until diamonds are formed with time!!!"
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: friendship
+Kategori: technology